UMAprotocol/protocol/documentation/explainers/dvm_interfaces.md

 A financial contract should use `computeRegularFee` whenever it needs to pay the regular fee to determine how much it should pay.
 This method takes a `startTime` and `endTime` that designate the period that the contract is paying for.
-Usually `startTime` should be the creation time of the contract if it has never paid a regular fee or the the last time it paid it. `endTime` should generally be the current time.
+Usually `startTime` should be the last time it paid the fee or the creation time of the contract if it has never paid it. `endTime` should generally be the current time.
 It also takes a `pfc`, which is the PfC for the period.

 This function returns the amount of margin currency that the contract should pay the Store Interface.